 US Child Tax Credit Calculator

-The US Child Tax Credit Calculator is like a helpful tool for families in the United States.
+The US Child Tax Credit Calculator is a helpful tool for families in the United States.
 It helps them figure out if they can get some extra money through the Child Tax Credit program.

 This program gives money to families with kids to make things a bit easier financially.